Course outline for Basic Django

 Online training for Basic Django

-• Self-paced learning with access to expert coaches
+• Self-paced learning with expert coaches

-• 24x7 access to cloud labs with end to end working examples
+• 24x7 cloud labs with end-to-end examples

-Classroom training for Basic Django
+Classroom training

 • Bengaluru